AirGateway/dev-guides/content/_index.md

 ---
-title: "Dev Guide"
+title: "Home"
 weight: 1
 ---

-AirGateway NDC Gateway Developer Guide
+AirGateway NDC JSON API Developer Guide
 ====================

 This is a developer guide intended to provide insights on a technical integration with AirGateway's **NDC JSON API** aggregation service.